ebelle/reddit-emotion-dataset/README.md

 "afraid":["afraid", "more afraid", "most afraid", "frightened", "fear", "creepy"]<br />
 "disgusted": ["disgusted", "more disgusted", "most disgusted", "grossed out", "most grossed out", "most appalled", "appalled", "disgust"]

-Default words not wanted in the title post are:<br />
+ Words not wanted in the title can be changed by creating your own --excluded-words list.
+Defaults are:<br />
 ["song","songs", "film", "films","movie", "movies", "joke", "jokes","lyrics", "book", "books","irrational,unreasonably"]

-Additional hand-cleaning of dataset may be needed as some questions can be tricky to catch, such as "Does money buy happiness?"
+Additional hand-cleaning of dataset may be needed as some questions, such as "Does money buy happiness?", can be tricky to catch.

 To test the classification: